 Power consumption is measured in kilowatt (kW) and horsepower (HP).
 The water pump will use this amount of electricity as energy consumption when running.
 Most residential pumps have a 0.5-1.5 HP range.
 In general, as flow rate and head range grow, so does the power of the pump.

 Water pump speed is measured in RPM (Revolution per minute).
 Suction speed increases as the number of RPMs increases.
 Water pumps in the market often have speeds of 960RPM, 1440RPM, 2700RPM, and 3000RPM.

 The manufacturer or brand of the water pump is one issue where the users should not compromise.
 Before buying, do the essential research and surveys on the quality of the pump and how they work.

 A good brand ensures no other flaws or blunders.
 Its strong design, reliability, and high-grade motors connect with the pump’s stability and durability while being energy efficient.
 So, select wisely on what you can rely on.

 Warranty is very important in maintenance.
 A longer warranty saves you money and time if your water pump breaks down.

-Finally, calculating the budget forces us to compromise on water pump features.
-Choose the best water pump that fits your budget and offers the best value for money.
+Finally, calculating the budget forces us to compromise on the features of the pump.
+Choose a pump that fits your budget and offers the better value for money.

 Water Pump Maintenance Tips

-- Examine the impeller, seals, bearings, valves, and volute of the water pump.
+- Examine the impeller, seals, bearings, valves, and volute of the pump.